The following terms are used within the Sun server documentation.

 A system component that is replaceable at the customer site.

 A consistent method by which information is organized and stored on physical media.
 Different operating systems typically have different file systems.
-File systems are often a tree-structured network of files and directories, with a root directory at the top and parent and child directories below root.
+File systems are often a tree-structured network of files and directories, with a root directory at the top and parent and child directories below the root.

 File Transfer Protocol (FTP)

-A basic Internet protocol based on Transmission Control Protocol/Internet Protocol (TCP/IP) that enables the retrieving and storing of files between systems on the Internet without regard for the operating systems or architectures of the systems involved in the file transfer.
+A basic Internet protocol based on Transmission Control Protocol/Internet Protocol (TCP/IP) that enables the retrieving and storing of files between systems on the Internet without regard to the operating systems or architectures of the systems involved in the file transfer.

 A network configuration, usually both hardware and software, that protects networked computers within an organization from outside access.
 A firewall can monitor or prohibit connections to and from specified services or hosts.